 The natural world is beautiful, but it is also complex and delicate, dirty, unfair, breath-taking and random.
 While we can't capture all of that in our jewelry, our customers receive a piece of art and a little story, and hopefully become a little more connected to the green world around them.

 Cesar and I met in a Chinese restaurant.
 I had been working in China for a few years when I came back to Virginia to visit.
-I went to see my old restaurant family, people I had worked with during college, and I walked in to see this cutie speaking Mandarin to my old boss.
+I went to see my old restaurant family, people I had worked with during college, and I walked in to see this man speaking Mandarin to my old boss.
 What was this?
 And his Chinese is better than mine?

 When I finally moved back to Richmond years later our first dates consisted of beers in the park, bike rides, and Asian food.
 Then we took a class at the Visual Arts Center and learned the ancient art of lost wax casting together.
 After several more metal-smithing classes, our hobby grew into a business.

-We have kept this ship sailing for four years now.
+We have kept this ship sailing for five years now.
 I think we would both agree that working with your partner can be challenging, but when we get it right, it's a lot of fun.